-As we look forward to seeing the second series of Sarah Beeny’s New Life In The Country on Channel 4, we look back on 18 years of her involvement with Rise Hall
+As we look forward to seeing the third series of Sarah Beeny’s New Life In The Country on Channel 4, we look back on 18 years of her involvement with Rise Hall, her house in Yorkshire

-Can you believe it’s a whole 10 years since Beeny’s Restoration Nightmare first hit our screens?
+Can you believe it’s over 12 years since Beeny’s Restoration Nightmare first hit our screens?
 The programme introduced the nation to Rise Hall, a sad, neglected Georgian mansion surrounded by spectacular Yorkshire countryside.
 TV property expert Sarah and her husband, artist Graham Swift were struggling to restore the building, saving it from seemingly inevitable decline.
 In the process, it needed to be given a new purpose.
 They decided to try and turn the 97-room house into a wedding venue.

 Is the restoration complete?

 Yes- well, mostly!
 There are some parts of the north wing that, whilst being water tight, haven’t been decorated and finished, and are currently used for storage.
 The rest of the rooms are fully restored.
 Sarah and Graham spent a lot of time installing modern boilers and eco-friendly wool insulation, as well as many months of removing rotten timber, replastering and re-wiring, and gallons and gallons of paint!